South Florida Wildlife Center

 Florida Box Turtle

-We are thrilled to introduce Pomelo, a male Florida Box Turtle, as one of the members of our Ambassador Animal team at SFWC.
-After being kept as a pet for over 15 years, Pomelo was surrendered to us along with his two brothers due to the owners not being able to dedicate time to their care.
-We are happy to provide Pomelo with specialized care and a new home where he can thrive and educate our community about reptiles in the wild.
-Since January 30, 2023, Pomelo has been settling into his new home at SFWC, and we invite you to come and meet him!
+We’re excited to introduce Pomelo, a male Florida Box Turtle, as a member of our Ambassador Animal team at SFWC.
+After being kept as a pet for over 30 years, Pomelo was surrendered with his two brothers due to his previous owners' inability to care for them.
+Since January 30, 2023, Pomelo has been thriving in his new home at SFWC, where he receives specialized care and helps educate the community about wild reptiles.

 Adopt Me